National parks of the United Kingdom: Conflicts in national parks

 The national park authorities have two roles: to conserve and enhance the park, and to promote its use by visitors.
 These two objectives cause frequent conflicts between the needs of different groups of people.
 It is estimated that the national parks of England and Wales receive 110 million visitors each year.
 Most of the time it is possible to achieve both the original two purposes by good management.
 Occasionally a situation arises where access for the public is in direct conflict with conservation.
 Following the ethos of the Sandford Principle, the Environment Act 1995 sets down how a priority may be established between conservation and recreational use.
 Similar provision has been made for Scottish national parks.

-Although recreation and tourism brings many benefits to an area, it also brings a number of problems.
+Although recreation and tourism bring many benefits to an area, they can also bring a number of problems.
 The national funding offered to national park authorities is partly in recognition of the extra difficulties created in dealing with these conflicts.